Skip to main content Skip to navigation

 Androgynous is an expression of gender that has both, has neither, or is in between masculine and feminine qualities.

-Cisgender is a term describing someone whose gender identity aligns with the gender identity traditionally associated with the sex assigned at birth.
+Cisgender is a term describing someone whose gender identity aligns with gender identity traditionally associated with the sex assigned at birth.
 “Cis” is a shorthand term for “cisgender.”

 Gender Dysphoria is the conflict an individual may feel between their physical or assigned sex/gender and the gender with which they identify.
 It is often described as feeling like they are not in the right body and being constantly reminded of this.
 Not all transgender folks experience dysphoria.
 Dysphoria can exist on a spectrum and can change in severity from day-to-day or moment-to-moment.
 Dysphoria is completely different and separate from dysmorphia.